KÉ Interview: Growing up Gay and Korean

-On Jul.
-15, Seoul will host the 18th Korea Queer Culture Festival (KQCF), which is expected to draw crowds in their thousands from Korea’s vibrant queer community, as well as its supporters and detractors of LGBT rights.
-In the run up to the event, Korea Exposé contributor Chris P sat down with Choi Han-min (not his real name), 29, to talk about what it was like growing up gay in South Korea and how he feels about this year’s festival.
-The following is an abridged version of the interview that took place in Seoul on Jul.
-8.
+On Saturday, Jul.
+14, the 19th Seoul Queer Parade will take place, drawing thousands of people from South Korea’s vibrant queer community, as well as supporters and opponents of LGBT rights.
+Just before last year’s event, Korea Exposé contributor Chris P sat down with Choi Han-min (not his real name), 30, to talk about what it was like growing up gay in South Korea and how he felt about this annual festival.
+The following has been edited and condensed for clarity.

 Chris: Let’s start with childhood.
 When did you know you were gay and what did it mean to you?

 Han-min: While I didn’t notice it at the time, I guess I must have been ‘different’ from as early as the age of 6.
 I used to play with dolls and play the role of princess; my parents didn’t think much of it.
 At school, I was always known as the strange one, the one who was different and would make the boys and girls laugh.
 As kids, we were young and innocent and knew little of the world.
 As we became more aware of gender roles, classmates would start calling me names.
 To them I was a ‘girl’ or ‘sissy.’
 I thought nothing of it, and did not take offense.